SoniyaMG/Cross-Language-Clone-Detection-Threat-to-Validity/README.md

 ## Data

-A small dataset of 100 java-python code clones are collected from different websites.
+A small dataset of 100 java-python code clones are collected from different websites and placed under `$DOCKER_GENERATED_DATA`.
 ASTs are generated for these clones and further used to evaluate the model.

 [1]: https://github.com/nagaraj-bahubali/Cross-Language-Clone-Detection/blob/master/doc/README.md
 [2]: https://github.com/nagaraj-bahubali/Cross-Language-Clone-Detection/blob/master/doc/README.md#2-training-and-evaluating-the-code-clone-detection-model